 - any treatment you have already had

-Your doctor will be able to talk this through with you and answer any questions you have.
-You may also find it helpful to talk things over with a close relative or friend.
-Or there may be a specialist nurse or counsellor at the hospital you can talk to.
+Your doctor and specialist nurse will be able to talk this through with you and answer any questions you have.
+You might find it helpful to talk things over with a close relative or friend.
+Or there may be a counsellor at the hospital you can talk to.